goerwin/react-finances/README.md

 ## TODOs

+- [ ] categories should also have the same info as tags
 - [x] Google Drive file picker/creator for database
 - [x] Track how much you can spend if you don't consume all money for a particular tag
 - [ ] better stylings